 In a town where $47 dinner plates are not uncommon, one hack consistently lands budget-conscious travelers a cheap meal: bar menus.
 Most restaurants and pubs have them, offering smaller portions and alternative options to the full menu.
 Sit at the bar, order a round of beer, and go to town on cheap eats.
 You may have to dine during happy hour or after the dining room shuts down for the night, but at least you’ll have money left over for a lift ticket.
 This is also a great way to get into a popular joint without a reservation.

-The same hack works for more casual settings as well.
-At Su Casa, the kitchen simplifies its Mexican dishes into a taqueria menu served only at the bar.
+The perfect example is Su Casa.
+There, the kitchen simplifies its Mexican dishes into a taqueria menu served only at the bar.
 An al pastor taco will run you $3.50, while its famous Yucatán fish taco is only $3.75.
-Order three of these and a Margarita and you’re set.
+Order three of these and a margarita and you’re set.
 However, you may just want to stick around for a while because the social scene at the bar tends to pick up around 8:00 PM.